Culture Night - Information

 Strætó Public Transport will take passengers from all city districts from morning to evening at the normal price.
 Travel frequency will increase, and everyone is encouraged to check all trip information and more on the Strætó website.

 After 10:30pm, regular routes will not be driven and all buses will be directed to Sæbraut near the Sun Voyager, where they will begin taking people home after the fireworks display.
-During which, or from 11pm to 1am, Strætó is free of charge.
-Strætó pick-up will only be available from Sæbraut from 10:30pm to 1am.
-Routes will be available to all neighborhoods in the capital area.
+Strætó buses are free while the city center is being cleared, from 11pm to 12:30am.

 Night bus service starts at 1am at the normal price.